promann/purdue-ironhacks/README.md

 The function which assigns the hack id values to the users is in the `HackTypes` controller (`app/controllers/HackTypes.js`).

-This function receives as input a hack type object and groups the user inside of the hack type.
+This function receives as input a hack type object and groups the users inside of the hack type.

 ```js
 const assignHackIdsToUsers = hType => {